Daybreak:Volume 1 Chapter 9

 This is getting nowhere.

 Kaede really wished she could trust in Marina's words, but something just wasn't right.
-It felt like their eyes met yet failed to see each other; an intuitive feel that she couldn't explain.
-She still had one more idea left, but it was also an all-or-nothing gamble.
+It felt like their eyes met yet failed to see each other.
+It was an intuitive feeling that she couldn't explain.
+Nevertheless, she still had one more idea left, but it was also an all-or-nothing gamble.
 If Marina was truly innocent, going down this path would seriously damage their growing relationship.

 But if I don't clear my doubts now, how can I have faith in her in the future?
 What kind of friendship would that be?